 Every day, we hear from people with Parkinson’s who say that exercise alleviates their symptoms.
 On top of this, a growing body of evidence indicates physical activity may slow the condition’s progression.
 We're building on evidence like this and exploring ways to improve the lives of people with Parkinson’s.

 To date, we've invested more than £93*million in groundbreaking research and we want to continue to lead the way.
 We're seeking research applications in this area.
 Non-drug approaches include but are not limited to:

 - Technology and devices

-Researchers are encouraged to contact Parkinson’s UK’s research team at [email protected] to apply.
+Researchers are encouraged to visit our grants pages and contact Parkinson’s UK’s research team at [email protected] to apply.
 The duration of a non-drug approaches grant is for a maximum of two years.